UK Property Buyers Optimistic Over the Rejection of No-Deal Brexit

 UK property buyers and housebuilders are increasingly becoming risk-aware with moderating house prices.
 However, the property development market in the UK is experiencing scepticism where housing shortage, vacant property issues, and land banking sites are making it difficult for analysts to scrutinise and predict the situation.

-The serious non-affordability issue can be seen in the larger urban areas, but there are some regions struggling with empty vacant commercial properties, which attracts anti-social elements and poses serious security concerns.
+The serious non-affordability issue can be seen in the larger urban areas.
+Still, some regions struggle with empty, vacant commercial properties, attracting anti-social elements and posing serious security concerns.
 At the same time, overseas investment is growing in the country.

-EU citizens are getting worried over the rumors that the new laws could leave EU nationals in a precarious situation.
-Theresa May assured EU citizens will be allowed to stay, even in condition, when the Brexit happens without a deal and their social security rights will remain unchanged.
+EU citizens are worried over the rumours that the new laws in the post-Brexit phase could leave EU nationals in a precarious situation.
+However, Theresa May assured EU citizens will be allowed to stay, even in conditions when the Brexit happens without a deal, and their social security rights will remain unchanged.

-Overseas buyers continue to invest in the UK
+Overseas Buyers Continue to Invest in the UK

-Brexit fears and EU rights in the UK
+Brexit Fears and EU Rights in the UK